IsaacCDHall/Neural-Evolution/README.md

   * 2 - 4pm Research use of fitness in GA in other applications.
   * 4 - 445pm Continue with researching using Daniel Shiffman's *Nature of Code* book.
   * It's looking good! (better)

+###### July 19th
+  * 8-11am General Discovery, Neural Networks
+  * 11-1205 Look for ways in which I can improve upon my current GA's
+  * 12am-1:10 lunch
+  * 1:10pm Study implementation of NN's in other javascript projects
+  * 2 - 4pm Determine final project idea which will be a blend of many different kinds of projects I've seen
+  * 4 - 455pm Continue with researching using Chapter 10 of Daniel Shiffman's *Nature of Code* book

 ### Goals